Caveat: most of this information is from 2006 and may be out of date. Also, I'm assuming basic familiarity with Hong Kong's geography.

 You should each buy an Octopus Card as soon as possible (you can probably do this at the airport).
 Although it will end up costing you a couple dollars US, it will definitely be worth it.
 The Octopus Card — an integral part of an authentic Hong Kong experience — lets you pay for things (e.g. almost all public transportation and also random restaurants, convenience stores, etc.) by RFID.
 It's particularly convenient for public transportation, because you won't have to buy a ticket each time you take the MTR (subway) and you won't have to worry about paying exact change in cash for buses.
 You can refill Octopus Cards in MTR stations.

 When I was studying abroad, I pretty much only went to restaurants I found out about by word of mouth.
-When I went back last summer, I looked at the Restaurants section of my Hong Kong Lonely Planet for the first time, and I was really surprised how expensive all their suggestions were.
+When I went back to visit years later, I looked at the Restaurants section of my Hong Kong Lonely Planet for the first time, and I was really surprised how expensive all their suggestions were.
 Don't get the wrong idea by books like this!
-Unless you go somewhere fancier or touristier, you shouldn't have to pay more than HK$35 for a full meal.
+Unless you go somewhere fancier or touristier, you shouldn't have to pay more than HK$35 for a tasty full meal (entree + drink).
 (If you're desperate for an inexpensive local meal regardless of quality, you can always find restaurants or food courts in one of Hong Kong's many malls.)

 Local cafes are great places for food, but it'll be difficult to get by there without knowing Cantonese (although if you can read the Chinese on the menus, maybe you can point to items there when ordering).
 At some point you should at least order some milk tea (奶茶) — Hong Kong has a unique style of milk tea which is definitely different than the Taiwanese style I was used to having in the US — and probably try the Hong Kong style French toast (西多士), which isn't like regular French toast.
 These local cafes will also have tasty ice drinks called fleecies and also a range of different delicious toasts (多士 — often topped with condensed milk).
 But if you're going to get a snack at a place like this, you might as well go all out and get the French toast.
 These cafes are all over (although they're hard to find in touristy places) — for example, there's one in the small mall by the Hui Lau Shan by the Tsim Sha Tsui Star Ferry pier, and you can find a lot on Temple Street in Yau Ma Tei (around the night market).